Srosh-akb/Attention/README.md

 # Attention
-AI predicting a masked word in a text sequence.
+CS50 AI Project 12 - AI predicting a masked word in a text sequence.

 ## Instructions
 1. Download this repository to your device.